 After college, Jermaine became a tour manager for successful artists – opening the door for him to travel the country.

 Jermaine then took his talents to the hospitality industry where he spent 17 years working his way up to overseeing 4-star hotels while also managing million-dollar portfolios.
 His abilities included turning struggling departments and hotels around – winning management awards all along the way.

 On March 21, 2019, he decided to walk away from the hotel industry and open his own business.
 The New Day Smoothie Café was started with his 15-year-old son, a blender, and a lot of faith.

 Their menu items are handcrafted by the father-son duo.
 Within a year has become remarkably successful and created jobs for the community.
 They are looking to open their 2nd location by the end of 2021.

-Jermaine lives in the Nashville area with his wife and a total of 5 sons.
+Jermaine lives in the Nashville area with his four sons.

 Justin began his professional singing career in 2006 when he joined a touring gospel quartet, Cross4Crowns.
 He saw success with the quartet including several nationally charting radio singles and national award nominations.
 He was regarded as one of the top bass singers in gospel music.

 In 2012, Justin left Cross4Crowns to embark on a solo career.
 His first album, Inspired, received rave reviews in the gospel music industry.
 The album included his first single, Love Song, which spent several months on the charts.
 Since then, Justin has released three more studio albums which each showcase his artistic versatility: Countryfied, A Christmas Love Song, and Vintage.

 He has toured and shared the stage with legendary groups and performers, including Aaron Tippin, Gary Puckett, Marty Raybon, and The Bellamy Brothers.
 Since starting his musical career, Justin has acted in dozens of national television shows and commercials.